graalvm/workshops/native-image/what-the-dickens/README.md

 COPY . /build

 # Build
-RUN ./mvnw --no-transfer-progress -Pdistroless -DskipTests=true clean package
+RUN ./mvnw --no-transfer-progress -Pnative -DskipTests=true clean package

-# Deployment Container
+# Deployment Container Image
 # This time we use the distroless image - which is around 20 MB in size.
 Even smaller versions are available.
 FROM gcr.io/distroless/base